a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 To see how these models classified newly recorded speech, I created an application to do just that: collect speech and categorize it using these 7 models.

 The two people I had at hand to use this application happened to be a native English speaker and a native German speaker (me and my hub-dubs.. er husband, respectively).
 I was not surprised, with models biased towards English, that all of the models identified my speech as English.
 Success!
-Unfortunately, only around 2-3 of the models identified my hubby's as German.
+Unfortunately, only three of the models identified my hubby's as German.
 But that's actually great news as that tells me which models are doing a better job.

 The models that categorized my husband's speech as German:
 * Low (0.5)